destructo570/HTML-CSS-Art-Gallery-Miniproject/README-template.md

-# Frontend Mentor - Shortly URL shortening API Challenge solution
+# Frontend Mentor - IP address tracker solution

-This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
+This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents